 Biofuel is produced through contemporary processes from biomass, rather than by the slow geological processes involved in the formation of fossil fuels, such as oil.
 Liquid biofuels can help meet transportation fuel needs.
 President Donald Trump in August 2019 backed off an earlier position that would no longer require oil refineries to use biofuel: That leniency put the president at odds with ethanol producers and farmers he sees as key to his reelection.

-Pre-industrial levels of carbon dioxide refers to carbon dioxide concentration in the atmosphere before the Industrial Revolution.
+Pre-industrial levels of carbon dioxide refer to the carbon dioxide concentration in the atmosphere before the Industrial Revolution.
 Scientists estimate these pre-industrial levels were about 280 PPM, well below where we are today.
-Today, atmospheric carbon dioxide levels are at their highest point in over 800,000 years.
+Today, atmospheric carbon dioxide levels are at their highest point in more than 800,000 years.

 As the planet warms, glaciers melt and lead to sea-level rise.
 Global sea levels have risen by about 21 centimeters since the early 1900s.
 Close to 40% of the U.S. population lives in highly populated coastal areas, putting almost half of Americans and their homes at risk from erosion, flooding, and storms—all exacerbated by global warming.
 Cities like Miami already are bracing for an anticipated sea-level rise of more than six feet by 2100, which would put the south Florida counties of Monroe, Miami-Dade, and most of Broward underwater.